 Q: Where do I go to find a calculator that helps me work out how much co-contribution I will be entitled to, and how much super I need to contribute to get that co-contribution?
 I am also looking for something that shows the sliding scale for different income levels and different super contributions.

-The federal government gives away tax-free money to anyone who makes a non-concessional (after-tax) contribution to their super fund, and who earns less than $51,813 a year (for the 2017/2018 year), or who earns less than $52,697 for the 2018/2019 year.
+The federal government gives away tax-free money to eligible Australians who makes a non-concessional (after-tax) contribution to their super fund, and who earns less than $52,697 a year (for the 2018/2019 year).
 The tax-free giveaway is officially called the superannuation co-contribution scheme.

-You receive a tax-free super contribution from the federal government when you make a non-concessional (after-tax) contribution to your super account, subject to you satisfying a work test, an income test and an age test.
-We explain these three tests in our SuperGuide article Cashing in on the co-contribution rules (2018/2019 year).
+You receive a tax-free super contribution from the federal government when you make a non-concessional (after-tax) contribution to your super account, subject to you satisfying a work test, an income test and an age test, and a newly introduced super balance test.
+We explain these four tests in our SuperGuide article Cashing in on the co-contribution rules (2018/2019 year).

 |If your personal super contribution is:|

 |And your income is:||Your super co-contribution will be:|

 |$37,697 or less||$500||$375||$250||$125|

 You can also calculate your co-contribution entitlement more specifically using the ATO co-contribution calculator, which has been updated for the 2018/2019 year.
 See this link Super co-contribution calculator.
 The calculator details the co-contribution amounts for the 2018/2019 year (or any year you choose), which should be payable for most Australians by the end of 2019.

 The government’s MoneySmart website also has a co-contribution calculator that you can use, but unfortunately the calculator does not indicate which financial year the calculation relates to, which is rather annoying.
 See this link.